ilhan48/Fimple-.Net-Bootcamp-/README.md

 # Fimple-.Net-Bootcamp-
-This repo is Fimple.
+This repo for Fimple.
 I created it for me to save my progress in the Net Bootcamp process.